 a literary arts organization & small press based in HTX.
 501c3.

-Passing salt is a gesture of kindness.
+Passing salt.
 It's a sharing of resources, especially a resource important to human life.
 We preserve and continue craft with it.
 Civilizations used to pay with it.
-Wealth and health.
-And that is a metaphor for providing platforms to literary art and voices launched via a small press.

 Under the auspices of pass the salt presse are table//FEAST Literary Magazine, bar//DRINK Reading Series, The Unbroken Wheat Project, The Claire Kageyama-Ramakrishnan First Book of Poetry Prize which launches this coming summer of 2026, Spices & Staples: Workshop Series, and more.